lumi-a/masters-thesis/thesis.typ

 ]

 == Knapsack Problem <sec-results-knapsack>
 As mentioned in @sec-implementation-details-knapsack, our scoring-function initially contained a bug, which under-estimated the size of some Pareto-sets.
-Unaware of this, we still let FunSearch run its course, and nevertheless obtained the following result. #TODO[Talk about FunSearch with _unbugged_ scoring function.]
+Unaware of this, we still let FunSearch run its course, and nevertheless obtained the following result.

 #[
   #show raw: set text(size: 0.75em)